 Completion of the following courses or demonstration of the equivalent level by passing a diagnostic exam administered by Brown University faculty (in either case with a grade of B or better).

 China concentrators: CHIN 0800 and JAPN 0400 (JAPN 0600 recommended)

 Successful performance in a written test administered by the area faculty.
 These are translation exams in which lexical aids may be used.
 In some cases, advanced (graduate level) coursework, with a grade of B or better, may satisfy this requirement, subject to faculty approval.

-Graduate students are urged to take intensive language courses at accredited language programs, whether in North America or East Asia, during the summer whenever possible, so as to complete their requirements in a timely fashion.
-Applications to these programs and associated fellowships, as well as enquiries about Brown financial assistance for language study, should be made well in advance of the projected study period.
+Graduate students should take intensive language courses in accredited and approved language programs, whether in North America or East Asia, during the summer when possible, so as to complete their requirements in a timely fashion.
+They are expected to apply for external funding for these programs well in advance of the projected study period.